 Commands and gestures that replace the home button

 How to take a screenshot on the iPhone X: With no home button, you can't simply press it and the volume button to take a screenshot any more.
-To take a screenshot on the iPhone X you have to press the side button, which was previously the power button on the iPhone 6/6s/7/8, and the volume up together.
+To take a screenshot on the iPhone X you have to press the side button - which was previously the power button on Touch ID iPhones - and the volume up together.

 How to wake the screen: Rather than pressing the home button to wake the screen you can now tap anywhere on the iPhone X's OLED screen to wake the display and see what notifications you have.
 Unlike Touch ID, you can still look at the lock screen while the iPhone is unlocked.

 How to open Control Center on the iPhone X: You can access Control Center at any time by sliding down from the top right-hand side of the screen from the battery icon.